onlyhavecans/tootlogger/README.md

 ## Install

-1. Ensure you have at least Python 3.7 on your Mac
+1. Ensure you have Python 3.11+ on your Mac
     - [homebrew](https://brew.sh/) makes this easy with `brew install python`
 1. Install the [DayOne Command Line Interface](http://help.dayoneapp.com/tips-and-tutorials/command-line-interface-cli)
-1. Install tootlogger with `python3 -m pip install tootlogger`
+1. Install tootlogger with `pip install tootlogger` or `uv tool install tootlogger`

 ## Setup